Wild's Zach Parise: 'I have no problem coming back'

 His involvement with the power play wasn't discussed in his Tuesday chat with the team, but Parise is hopeful he can rejoin the unit.

-"I've taken a lot of pride and I've always felt like being around the net and being a net-front guy on the power play has been my strength," said Parise, who's tallied 69 of his 199 career goals with the Wild on the power play.
-"I feel like I've been one of the better players in that position in the league.
-So, hopefully next year I'll get a chance to be back there because I just feel like that's my biggest strength is around the net and scoring goals around the net."
+"I've taken a lot of pride and I've always felt like being around the net and being a net-front guy on the power play has been my strength," said Parise, who has tallied 69 of his 199 goals with the Wild on the power play.
+"I feel like I've been one of the better players in that position in the league So hopefully next year I'll get a chance to be back there because I just feel like that's my biggest strength is around the net and scoring goals around the net."

 While Parise believes it's best to keep his conversations with the Wild private, he said he didn't have a better feeling about what transpired after his exit meeting.
 General Manager Bill Guerin and coach Dean Evason are scheduled to talk to the media on Thursday.